Effects of prescribed fire on herpetofauna in bottomland hardwood forests

 Published source details

 Moseley K.R., Castleberry S.B. & Schweitzer S.H.
 (2003) Effects of prescribed fire on herpetofauna in bottomland hardwood forests.
-Southeastern Naturalist, 2, 475-486
+Southeastern Naturalist, 2, 475-486.

-This study is summarised as evidence for the intervention(s) shown on the right.
-The icon shows which synopsis it is relevant to.
+This study is summarised as evidence for the following.

 Use prescribed fire or modifications to burning regime in forests